 "How do you write simply?" you ask.
 Well, take a hard look at your sentences.
 Find what you can cut from them, and see how avoiding certain words helps strengthen your concepts.

-To help you write simply, I narrowed the list of words you should avoid writing to 5 top options.
-Write any of these 5 words, and your writing is bound to weaken.
-Stop using these words in your writing immediately:
+To help you write simply, I narrowed the list of words you should avoid writing to the five top options.
+Write any of these five words, and your writing is instantly weakened.
+Stop using these words in your writing immediately.

 1. Really and Very